rose84/nava-solutions/README.md

 [npm](https://docs.npmjs.com/getting-started/what-is-npm) is used to managed dependencies.
 To asure compatibility, version 8.14.0 of node and version 6.4.1 of npm are recommended.
 You can manage node versions using [nvm](https://github.com/creationix/nvm#installation).
 Once installed, you can use the config file on the repo to install and download the recommeneded node/npm version.

+[Gulp](https://gulpjs.com/docs/en/getting-started/quick-start) v4 is used to compile the critical Sass and output a minified HTML partial that is added to the `baseOf.html` template head for inlined critical CSS.

+[Webpack](https://webpack.js.org/concepts) is used to import external libraries, bundle, and minify all our JavaScript assets.

+**Note:** Bundling and minification are possible with Hugo Pipes.
+However, in order to import our external libraries as well, Webpack is used instead.
+The output file is then called via Hugo Pipes.

+### Installation
 From the root directory of the repo, run the install command for the recommended node version:
 ```
 nvm install